bouchard/slate/source/index.html.md

 # `exp` - Unix epoch timestamp (we validate this to within +/- 5 minutes of current time)
 # `identifier` - the Voter's identifier for which to search for eligible elections
 # `secret_token` - your Organizations Secret Token (https://secure.electionbuddy.com/organizations)
-# `signature` - a Base64, HMAC-SHA256 signature of the above parameters in order (oid, exp, identifier)
+# `signature` - a Base64, HMAC-SHA256 signature of the above parameters in order (exp, identifier, oid)
 #
 # Returns HTML:
 #